 University study requires a lot of reading of sometimes unfamiliar and challenging material.
 Fortunately, there are lots of strategies you can use to maximise your reading time and get the information to "stick".
-Explore the tabs below to find a variety of approaches you can use for reading fiction, journal articles, and textbooks.
+Information on this page introduces a variety of approaches you can use for reading fiction, journal articles, and textbooks.

 Skimming can be an effective way to review a text or get an overview.
 It involves moving your eyes rapidly over a text and picking up on typographical cues such as indents, bolded text, quotes, and headings.
 You will not get the complete picture when using this method, however it is a good way to determine whether a text warrants further reading or not.
 Here are the main aspects of the skimming process: